-- Employee Performance Forms, including Employee Performance Review and Employee Feedback, let employees know what the employer thinks about their skills and abilities, help the employer discover ideas the employee has come up with for their job, strengthen overall productivity, and improve the atmosphere in the workplace.
+- Employee Performance Forms, including Employee Performance Review Forms and Employee Feedback Forms, let employees know what the employer thinks about their skills and abilities, help the employer discover ideas the employee has come up with for their job, strengthen overall productivity, and improve the atmosphere in the workplace.

 - HR Forms.
 Do not start your internal workflow from scratch – here you can download various forms and templates the human resources department distributes to employees for various purposes.

 - Employee Termination.
 If you need to fire your employee, prepare to complete several documents, including warning notices for employees and employee termination letters.

 - FMLA Forms.
 Any employee who is eligible for Family and Medical Leave under the act of the same name can request twelve weeks away from the workplace every year.

 What Forms Do I Need for a New Employee?

 The following documents must be prepared by the human resources department or the designated employee who oversees the process of hiring:

 - Whether you require an Employment Contract, a Temporary Employment Contract (for individuals who will work for you only for a certain period of time or during a particular project), or an Internship Agreement to offer legal protection to your interns, you may download a template most suitable for your situation;